johnny5550822/gdax-army/README.md

 ## Trading Assumption
 - We provided a good-to-go solution (with buy & sell strategies) for simple trading in GDAX.
 We assume one-buy-one-sell trading cycle.
 That is, after one buy, we sell to complete a cycle.

-## Pull Request Guidelines
-- We keep one single straight global/master history (i.e., we can branch in local, but not in global/master.)
-- Please follow as close as [pep-0008](https://www.python.org/dev/peps/pep-0008/) coding guidelines, such as having at most 79 characters in a line
-- REMEMBER to remove your credentials in code everytime before you push to master branch.
-- Code in pythonic way.
-- We follow KISS (Keep it simple, stupid!) for the design principle, and OOP for design pattern.
-- Try to look for a good design pattern, e.g., [facade](https://github.com/faif/python-patterns).
-- If you are using subl, please auto format it following PEP-8 standard, [tutorial](https://packagecontrol.io/packages/Python%20PEP8%20Autoformat).
-- When you write tests, please follow the convention in sampleUnitTest.py.

 ## License
 The MIT License (MIT)